-Procedure for considering the dissolution of the council
+101. Procedure for considering the dissolution of the Council

-- 107(1) Whenever any of the circumstances referred to in rule 106(2) arise, the speaker must determine the date, time and venue of a special council meeting in terms of rule 4.
-The date of such a special meeting may not be less than fourteen and not more than twenty-one days from the date the petition was delivered, recommendation was made, resolution was taken, motion was submitted or instruction received referred to in rule 106(2), as the case may be. - (2) At least seven days' notice of a meeting in terms of sub-rule (1) must be given, despite the provisions of rule 10(1). - (3) A meeting in terms of sub-rule (1) may not be closed to the public and the media. - (4) Despite any provisions to the contrary in these rules and orders the municipal manager presides over the debate of the petition, recommendation, resolution or motion, as the case may be. - (5) With due regard for the provision of rules 35 and 36 the municipal manager must subject the petition, recommendation, resolution or motion, as the case may be, to a secret ballot in terms of rule 85 despite the provisions of rule 83 when the debate is exhausted. - (6) The proposal is carried if two-thirds of the councillors of the municipality votes in favour of it. - (7) The council is dissolved and all councillors vacate their seats immediately if the proposal is carried.
+- (1) The Speaker must when the dissolution of Council is contemplated by Council, determine the date, time and venue of a special Council meeting in terms of rule 4. - (2) At least seven days' notice of a meeting in terms of sub-rule (1) must be given, despite the provisions of rule 10(1).

+- (3) A meeting in terms of sub-rule (1) may not be closed to the public and the media. - (4) The proposal is carried if two-thirds of the Councillors of the Municipality votes in favour of it. - (5) The Council is dissolved and all Councillors vacate their seats immediately if the proposal is carried.